Psmths/vultr-terraform-example/README.md

 ### Startup Script

 The startup script is located in two places for convenience.
-Because Vultr expects the script to be passed in Base64 encoding, it is much easier to write the script to a file and then convert it to Base64 before deploying.
+Because Vultr expects the script to be passed in Base64 encoding, we can use Terraform's `filebase64` functionality to automatically encode a file in base64 and pass it to this instance, like so:

-NOTE: Any trailing newline will prevent this from working, so be sure to remove it as follows:

 ```
-cat staging_script.sh |base64 >startup.sh && perl -p -i -e 's/\R//g;' startup.sh
+resource "vultr_startup_script" "standup" {
+    name = "apache2-deploy"
+    script = filebase64("startup.sh")
+    type = "boot"
+}
 ```

-The startup script is applied to the instance with this line in the main instance resource:
+The startup script is applied to the instance (referenced by id) with this line in the main instance resource:
 ```
 script_id = vultr_startup_script.standup.id
 ```